supervisely-ecosystem/import-wizard-docs/converter_docs/images/coco.md

 **Supported annotation format:** `.json`.<br>
 **Grouped by:** any structure (will be uploaded to one dataset).<br>

-# Advanced option: how to speed up the import process

-🏋️‍♂️ Use this option **if you have a large dataset already uploaded to Supervisely** and you don't want to upload images again (for example, you have a dataset with images and you want to upload annotations only).

-All you need to do is upload the JSON file with annotations in COCO format.
-The application will match the annotations with the images by their names and upload the annotations to the existing dataset.

-**Key points:**

-- **Press `+ Import data` button inside the dataset**: you need to run the import process from the dataset that contains the images.

-- **Image names**: the application will match the annotations with the images by their names.
-So, make sure that the names of the images in the dataset match the names of the images in the COCO annotations file.

-- **Impact on existing annotations**: if you import annotations to the dataset that already contains annotations, the new annotations will be merged with the existing ones.
-If you want to keep the original annotations, clone the dataset before importing the new annotations.

 # Default option: Import images and annotations together

 Use this option **if you have images and annotations in COCO format** and you want to upload them together to Supervisely.

-**Input files structure:**

 You can download an example data: